 Teachers use their interactive whiteboard to deliver content to their students.
 It is used on a daily basis for such things as; modeling writing, projecting images and texts relating to reading and/or mathematics and viewing students work.
 It is an effective tool allowing students to actively participate in their learning.

 In 5/6, ICT is used in many different ways.
-All classrooms are equipped with a class set of laptops and these are used on a daily basis.
+All students have access to a dedicated laptop and this is used on a daily basis.
 In Literacy students use computers to research information on a given topic and they use different search engines to help gather information.
-The students regularly use Word for word processing.
 In Numeracy the students regularly use websites that compliment the topic modelled e.g. fractions.

 The whiteboards are used by all teachers on a daily basis for tasks such as, viewing images and texts, modelling writing, reading and/or numeracy, displaying work samples.